 At a distance of 7 km from Narkanda Bus Station, Hatu Peak is a mountain peak located in Narkanda.
 It is one of the highest peaks in Himachal Pradesh and among the must-visit places in Narkanda for skiing lovers and trekking enthusiasts.

-Hatu Peak is surrounded by Himalayan Ranges and it is one of the most fascinating attractions of Narkanda town.
-For the rulers of the erstwhile hill states, Hatu Peak was of great strategic importance because of its commanding position.
-It was accepted as a boundary between the states.
+Located at an elevation of 3400 m above sea level, the Hatu Peak is the highest peak in Shimla district of Himachal Pradesh.
+The peak is a paradise on earth as it is surrounded by the snowcapped Himalayas and dense forest.
+The forest is a mixed one, comprising a varied population of deodar, fir, spruce, cedar, and blue pine.
+For the rulers of the erstwhile hill states, Hatu Peak was of great strategic importance because of its commanding position and was accepted as a boundary between the states.
 The Gorkhas captured it early in the 19th century and established a fort at the top of Hatu Peak.
 Later, the British dismissed them from the Hatu heights.

 The Hatu Mata Temple rests atop the hill on Hatu Peak and holds great religious significance to the locals.
 The temple is dedicated to Mandodari, the wife of King Ravana.
 The 360-degree views of the surrounding from the temple are truly breathtaking.
 Adding to the peak's historical and cultural significance is a small stove like formation that sits right next to the temple, which is believed to have been used by the Pandava brothers for cooking food during their exile.